 "The Union for International Cancer Control (UICC) unites and supports the cancer community to reduce the global cancer burden, to promote greater equity, and to ensure that cancer control continues to be a priority in the world health and development agenda."

 The General Assembly adopted a new Constitution for UICC in August 2010.
-It was subsequently revised in August 2012 and then again in October 2016 and most recently in April 2020.
+It was subsequently revised in August 2012, then again in October 2016 and most recently in April 2020.

 Changes made in October 2016:

 With effect from the next General Assembly in 2018, there will no longer be an Immediate Past-President as an ex-officio member of the Board, as a six-year commitment (two years as President-Elect, two years as President and two years as Immediate Past President) was deemed too long and might limit the number of individuals who wish to be considered for the role.

 The Board of Directors will be empowered to appoint an individual who has financial skills to take the role of Treasurer, should the vote at the General Assembly result in such an individual not being elected